Vehicle loss

 • Share more information about Vehicle Identification Numbers (VINs) to better identify stolen vehicles with fraudulent VINs.

-• Invest in Canada Border Services Agency to enhance agents’ ability to prevent the export of stolen vehicles.
+• Invest in the Canada Border Services Agency to enhance agents’ ability to prevent the export of stolen vehicles.

 • Align Canada’s vehicle export requirement of being presented 72 hours before export with the current U.S. standard.